-In First Corinthians chapter 7 verses 10 and 11 Paul declares the divine decree that an equally yoked Christian couple is prohibited from a marital divorce (assuming fidelity/Christ’s pornia clause); if a separation occurs then reconciliation to one another is their only marital option.
-Whereas in the case of the unequally yoked married couple no such divine decree exists–Paul makes this clear at the beginning of verse twelve.
+In First Corinthians chapter 7 verses 10 and 11 Paul declares by divine decree that an equally yoked Christian couple is prohibited from a marital divorce (assuming fidelity/Christ’s pornia clause); if a separation occurs then reconciliation to one another is their only marital option.
+Then in verses 12 and following he turns his attention to unequally yoked marriages.
+Paul begins in verse 12 by saying that no such divine decree exists for unequally yoked married couples.
+Paul makes this clear at the beginning of verse twelve.
 Since this instruction is lacking elsewhere in scripture Paul provides it here for the Christian church.
-Paul is uniquely qualified for such a task, and he is guided by the inspiration of the Holy Spirit.
+Paul is not only inspired by the Holy Spirit, but he himself is uniquely qualified for such a task.

 So then, having the letter-perfect understanding of this necessary condition is the key to knowing the heart and mind of God on this issue.
-It will also bring both texts from First and Second Corinthians into perfect agreement unlike the heretical method that excludes existing marriages from God’s prohibition against being unequally yoked, which has been the habit of the vast majority of theologians on this doctrine.
+It will also bring both texts from First and Second Corinthians into perfect agreement unlike the heretical method that excludes existing marriages from God’s prohibition against being unequally yoked, which has been the fallback position of a majority of theologians on this doctrine.

 THE CONDITION FULLY EXPLAINED

-Paul’s condition, properly understood, must pacify God’s displeasure with the child who remains bound in marriage to an unbeliever, which without this condition transgresses God’s prohibition in 2 Corinthians 6:14f.
-Also this necessary condition must be fully understood by ministers of the word of God before they can faithfully and accurately apply it to the thousands of believers who must navigate these dangerous waters and who desire to land safely in the perfect will of their heavenly Father.
+Paul’s condition, properly understood, must pacify God’s displeasure with the child who remains bound in marriage to an unbeliever.
+Without the consent of the unbelieving spouse the believing spouse, by remaining in the marriage, transgresses God’s prohibition in 2 Corinthians 6:14f.
+It is critical that the reader fully understand the significance of the first two sentences in this paragraph.
+Second, Paul’s necessary condition must be fully understood by ministers of the Word of God before they can faithfully and accurately apply it to the thousands of believers who must navigate these dangerous waters and who desire to land safely in the perfect will of their heavenly Father.